Sudip Mukherjee

 Sudip Mukherjee is an Indian Bengali actor, who is predominantly known for his work in Bengali television and cinema.
-He has also featured in Hindi-language and Tamil-language films.
+He has also featured in Hindi and Tamil-language films.
 He has acted in many television serials and films, including C.I.D.
 Kolkata Bureau, Sreemoyee, Chatrak, Bindaas, Ekka Dokka, Kantatar.

 Personal life

 Sudip Mukherjee first married actress Damini Benny Basu (born 1982) in 2005.
 Damini was 14 years younger than him.
 They have one daughter together.
 They divorced in 2013.
 In 2015 Sudip married dancer Preetha Chakraborty (born 1993) who is 25 years younger than him.
 They have two sons together.
 They divorced in 2025.